 We don't like

-• Might not be moisturizing enough for some
+- Might not be moisturizing enough for cold or dry climates

 Before I tell you about my own results, let me introduce you to the concept and creator behind the brand.
 Dr. Natacha Bonjout earned her doctorate in pharmaceutical science and spent over 15 years working in the skincare field.
 By 2018, she created her own hero product inspired by her research on the complexion, and striving for efficacy while also focusing on sustainable sourcing and hypoallergenic, ultra-clean formulations.